teuben/study7/README.md

 ## Testing different versions of ADMIT

-Best is to look at the redo_* scripts, and pick your poison.
+Best is to look at the redo_\* scripts, and pick your poison.
 Each, for sanity, will work within a fresh admitNNN directory.
+The **wgetc** script referenced is useful to keep a cache, otherwise replace it with **wgetc**

+* redo_2 - classic admit w/ casa5
+* redo_35 - new admit3 w/ casa6
+* redo_36 - new admit3 w/ anaconda3
+* redo_360 - new admit3 w/ python 3.6.10 and casa60
+* redo_361 - new admit3 w/ python 3.6.10 and casa61